PaimaStudios/paima-engine-docs/docs/home/50-smart-contracts/200-evm/100-introduction.md

 By default, Hardhat will spin up a local EVM chain for you to interact with (learn more [here](https://hardhat.org/hardhat-network/docs/overview)).
 If you want to use a real network (testnet or mainnet), the following steps will help you get set up:

 1. Fund a (non-hardware wallet) EVM account on your target chain with enough to cover the cost of deploying a contract (this is your deployment account).
-2. Export the private key of the account from your wallet software (Metamask supports this in the "Account details" section).
+2. Export the private key of the account from your wallet software (MetaMask supports this in the "Account details" section).
 3. Set the deployment account private key to an environment variable called `DEPLOYER_PRIVATE_KEY` and export it.
 For example, in Bash, run `export DEPLOYER_PRIVATE_KEY=...` with your private key (without an `0x` prefix) instead of the ellipsis.
 4. Deploy the contract by running `npm run chain:deploy`
 5. Hardhat will proceed forward with doing all of the steps required to get the contract compiled and deployed, using the wallet you specified the `DEPLOYER_PRIVATE_KEY` for.